Jordan Vineyard & Winery

 - Russian River Valley: cool, fog-influenced Pacific climate for Chardonnay

-- Estate soils are high in magnesium with lower drainability overall
+- Estate soils high in magnesium with lower drainability in places

 - Approximately 70 certified sustainable vineyard blocks across the estate